Presenters are generally self-employed on fixed-term contracts to deliver a set number of shows with a specified salary per show.

 To find out how to get into a career in this area via a school leaver route, visit the media section of TARGETcareers, our website aimed at school leavers.

 Employers seek confident and creative candidates who are adaptable, calm and able to work well under pressure.
-Good organisational, communication, team-working and problem-solving skills are also necessary.
+Good organisation, communication, team-working and problem-solving skills are also necessary.